 Where to Buy & Where to Drink: The Brothers Vilgalys products are sold in ABC stores across North Carolina.
 Try a cocktail featuring Krupnikas in Durham bars and restaurants like Geer St. Garden, Piedmont Restaurant, and Motorco Music Hall.

-Tours & Tastings: The Tasting Room at Honeygirl Meadery is open Saturdays, from 1- 6 p.m, and free tours are given at 2, 3, and 4 p.m.
-Guests can taste the current line-up of meads for $5 and keep a souvenir Honeygirl Meadery glass.
+Tours & Tastings: The Tasting Room at Honeygirl Meadery is open Saturdays, from 1- 6 p.m, & Sundays from 1-5pm.
+Free tours are given at 2, 3, and 4 p.m.
+Guests can try a Mead Tasting or enjoy mead by the glass.
+Tastings start at $5 and include a souvenir Honeygirl Meadery glass.
 No reservations required.

 Where to Buy & Where to Drink: Find Honeygirl Meadery on Saturdays from 8 a.m. to noon at the Durham Farmers' Market.
-You can also buy bottles at local stores Bull Craft Bottle Shop, King's Red & White, and The Glass Jug.
+You can also buy bottles at local stores Beer Durham, Sam's Bottle Shop, Durham Coop Market, Bulldega Urban Market, King's Red & White, and The Glass Jug.